 - Families who sit, not just drive-thru or carryout.

-- Steady noise, not peak-and-crash bursts.
+- Steady noise, not peak-and-crash bursts that eat your timing.

 Indiana tells you in the parking lot